Abdurrahman78/abdurrahman78/README.md

 <h2>🚀 Highlighted Projects</h2>

 - **[Advertising Insights Dashboard](https://github.com/Abdurrahman78/Campaign-Performance-Analysis)**
-   Built a Power BI and Tableau dashboard to optimize advertising campaigns, reducing CPA and increasing CTR with advanced data visualizations.
+   Conducted a data-driven analysis of campaign ads to optimize advertising campaigns using Google Sheets and Tableau, reducing CPA and increasing CTR with advanced data visualizations.

 - **[E-Commerce Database](https://github.com/Abdurrahman78/E-Commerce-Database)**
    Designed and implemented a relational database for an online store using SQL, including advanced queries and reporting for sales analytics.